Divya S. Iyer

-Dr Divya Sesha Iyer (born 16 October 1984) is an Indian bureaucrat, medical doctor, editor, and author who is part of the Indian Administrative Service in Kerala.
-She is the managing director of Vizhinjam International Seaport Thiruvananthapuram.
-She previously has held the posts of District Collector of Pathanamthitta and Mission Director of Mahatma Gandhi NREGA.
+Divya Sesha Iyer (born 16 October 1984) is an Indian Administrative Service (IAS) officer, medical doctor, author, editor, and public speaker serving in the state of Kerala.
+As of June 2026, she serves as the Principal Director of the Local Self Government Department.
+Previously, she held various administrative roles, including Managing Director of Vizhinjam International Seaport Thiruvananthapuram, Director of the Kerala Solid Waste Management Project, District Collector of Pathanamthitta, and Mission Director of the Mahatma Gandhi National Rural Employment Guarantee Scheme in Kerala.

+In addition to her administrative career, Iyer is an author and editor whose published works address governance, mythology, gender issues, and civil service preparation.
+She has also participated in literary and cultural forums and contributes to public discussions on leadership, governance, and social development.

 Early life and education

-Iyer was born on 16 October 1984.
-She hails from Thiruvananthapuram, Kerala.
-She is the elder daughter of Sesha Iyer, who is a retired Indian Space Research Organisation employee, and Bhagavathy Ammal, a State Bank of Travancore employee.
+Iyer was born in Thiruvananthapuram, Kerala, on 16 October 1984 as the elder daughter of Sesha Iyer, a retired Indian Space Research Organisation employee, and Bhagavathy Ammal, a State Bank of Travancore employee.

-Iyer did her schooling at Holy Angel's Convent Thiruvananthapuram.
-She scored second rank in SSLC examination conducted by Kerala Board of Public Examinations.
-She completed her 11th and 12th from the St. Thomas Central School, Trivandrum.
-She then got her medical degree from the Christian Medical College Vellore.
+Iyer was educated at Holy Angels' Convent School, Trivandrum.
+She scored the third rank in the SSLC exam conducted by the Kerala Board of Public Examinations.
+She then studied at St. Thomas Central School, Trivandrum, before completing her MBBS from the Christian Medical College, Vellore.

+Iyer's transition from medicine to administration was driven by a desire to address public health and social issues at a systemic level.
+She cleared the UPSC exams twice, initially joining the IRS before qualifying for the IAS in 2014.

 Career

 Iyer was a doctor before she began her civil service career and continues to practice medicine.
 She joined IAS in 2014 and was assistant collector at Kottayam before becoming Sub-Collector of Thiruvananthapuram.

 In 2016, as the nodal officer of Systematic Voter Education and Electoral Participation (SVEEP) under the Election Commission and assistant collector in Kottayam, Iyer created a voter awareness campaign with the motto "My Vote My Future" to help improve voter turnout.
 In 2016, she also wrote and sang the song 'Viral thumbil Nammude Bhaavi' to promote awareness of voting rights and to encourage voting, which was released during a press conference by the District Collector.

 In 2018, Iyer was transferred from her role as Sub-Collector to Deputy Secretary in the Local Self-Government Department.